stormpath/stormpath-dotnet-documentation/docs/oauth2.rst

   .. todo::
     Add code

-See the :ref:`configuration` section for more details on how configuration works, or :ref:`oauth2_default_configuration` to see the default values.
+See the :ref:`configuration` section for more details on how configuration works, or :ref:`oauth2_default_configuration` to see the default values for this route.

 .. _oauth2_default_configuration: